 How soon do they release the visa after receiving my application?

 Depends on the embassy.
-The French Embassy releases visas after 5-7 days, the German Embassy 7-14 days.
+If things go smoothly, the French Embassy releases visas after 5-7 days, the Greek Embassy 14 days.
 Most of the time, the wait is shorter.
-Sometimes, when they have doubts, it can take longer.
+Sometimes, when they have doubts, it can take much longer.